ineffably/vibe-space-shooter/memory-bank/activeContext.md

 - Proper debugging of texture loading is crucial for troubleshooting rendering issues
 - Positioning projectiles relative to their parent entity requires accounting for sprite anchor points
 - Enemy system needs careful management to adhere to the specified limits and behaviors
 - Visual scaling of entities has a big impact on gameplay feel and difficulty
+- Player ship movement speed is critical for game feel:
+  - Too fast (300) makes the game uncontrollable
+  - Too slow (0.3) makes it frustrating to play
+  - A balanced speed (3.0) provides responsive yet manageable control